joaoalves97/joaoalves97/README.md

 ### About me ###

 Hi, I'm João!
-I have a business background and have been working in Procurement for Oil companies since the beginning of my career.
+I have a business degree have been working in Procurement for Oil companies since the beginning of my career.
 I started my studies in Data Analysis to facilitate my performance in negotiations and in proposal analysis.

 This is a repository to showcase skills, share projects and track my progress in Data Analytics related topics.